Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 How to Make Grape Jelly

-Once you have your grape juice (either extracted from fresh fruit or purchased from the store) making jelly is quick and straightforward.
+Once you have your grape juice (either extracted from fresh fruit or poured from a bottle), making jelly is quick and straightforward.
 The key is following the timing and ratios exactly.

 Extracting Grape Juice

-If you’re starting with fresh grapes, stem them into a heavy-bottomed pot with ½ cup of water to prevent scorching.
+If you’re starting with fresh grapes, stem them into a heavy-bottomed pot with a bit of water (about 1/2 cup per 3 1/2 pounds of grapes) to prevent scorching.
 Bring to a boil while mashing with a potato masher, then simmer for about 10 minutes until the grapes completely fall apart.

 Straining grape juice through cheesecloth for jelly

-Using a steam juicer in my outdoor canning kitchen
+Using a steam juicer in an outdoor canning kitchen

 Preventing Tartrate Crystals